-What a day to be cruising Barbados!
+What a day to be cruising Barbados with Action Charters!

-Sunny, warm with blue skies and enough wind for sailing, perfect for cruising Barbados.
+Sunny and warm with blue skies and enough wind for sailing, perfect for cruising Barbados.

 Our catamaran Stiletto was at the dock waiting for us to board.
 Crew members Sean and Eric were on hand to settle us in and to ensure that we were relaxed and ready for our first drink of the day.
 The choice was difficult with so many options available from the Open Bar that included local beer, cocktails, soft drinks, juices and of course Rum Punch!